EvenAR/HitPttEmulator/README.md

 ![CM119 USB sound card](https://i.gyazo.com/e9b390dc40d5dd1295871ceb6926e674.png)

-The software is only tested with sound cards that comes with the C-Media CM108 and CM119 chip.
+The program has only been tested with sound cards that comes with the C-Media CM108 and CM119 chip.

 ## Running the application